 Equipment: Clothing, 1 Day Ration, Backpack, Canteen, Nomadic Charms

 Equipment: Clothing, 1 Day Ration, Backpack, Canteen, 5 Clips (Pistols), Nomadic Charms

-Speed Dodge, Reactive Ability, 1 finesse
+Evasion, Reactive Ability, 1 Finesse

 This skill improves defender roll for the round by their CPB.

-Vagabond has a chance to avoid status effects from attack by rerolling their defender roll.
+Vagabond has a chance to avoid status effects from attack by re-rolling their defender roll.
 The vagabond will still take the damage from the attack.

-Swapping Dash, Attacker vs Defender, Talon of the Beast
+Swapping Dash, Attacker vs Defender, 1 Finesse

 Nomadic charms are magical items often disguised as jewelry.
 The vagabonds learned long ago how to craft these items and have passed the knowledge down their lines ever since.
 The casting is similar to channeling as the energy flows form the caster to the charm to perform each spell.